hdresearch/nolita/README.md

 ![](https://content.hdr.is/serve.gif)

-Runs a local API for hitting up your local sandboxed Chrome for objective-first agentic navigation.
-See the `/doc` folder for the expected JSON payload.
+Runs a local API for objective-first agentic navigation of a local Chrome instance.
+After starting the server, you can see the `/doc` folder for the expected JSON payload.

 Use `--port` to customize the port.